Programmer54/GolFood-Restaurant-Middleware/README.md

 ## Getting Started
+This middleware was created for the GolFood application, designed to handle requests and perform actions.
+BUT CANCELED due to time constraints.

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.